 In 2012 I joined the H.E.S.S. and CTA collaborations in order to further enlarge my knowledge and involvement in multi-messenger analyses.
 I got very rapidly recognized within the high-energy gamma-ray community for these efforts and was for example able to present a first joint neutrino – gamma ray analysis on behalf of the H.E.S.S. collaboration in summer 2013 (“Multi-wavelength study of the region around the ANTARES neutrino excess”, 33rd International Cosmic Rays Conference, arXiv: 1307.6074).
 See below for some more details.
 In addition to contributions to the data calibration, I worked as corresponding author on a paper on high-energy emission from microquasars using data from H.E.S.S. and RXTE.
 You can find the paper here.
 In 2016 I analyzed H.E.S.S. follow-up observations of Fast Radio Bursts detected by the SUPERB project at the Parkes radio telescope.
 The resulting paper describes the first ever limits on TeV afterglows of Fast Radio Burst: A&A 597, A115 (2017).
-More details are given on the dedicated page: Fast Radio Bursts I currently coordinate and lead several topical tasks within the H.E.S.S. collaboration (“Neutrino alert system”, “High-energy neutrino events” and "Gravitational waves").
+More details are given on the dedicated page: Fast Radio Bursts Gamma-ray bursts (GRBs) are an obvious central part of every observation program aiming to understand the most violent phenomena in the universe.
+I was lucky enough to lead the observation campaigns that led to the first detection of VHE gamma-ray emission from GRBs.
+A summary is given on this page: Gamma-ray bursts I currently coordinate and lead several topical tasks within the H.E.S.S. collaboration (“Neutrino alert system”, “High-energy neutrino events” and "Gravitational waves").
 In 2014 I have been nominated as the official H.E.S.S. multi-messenger contact.
 A snapshot of these activities in the multi-messenger searches are illustrated on this page: Multi-messenger analyses

 Cherenkov Telescope Array (CTA)

 Within the CTA consortium I am mainly involved in the preparation of the scientific exploitation.
 I was a member of the core Editorial Board responsible for the CTA Key Science Project on “Transient Sources” where I focussed on multi-messenger aspects like the response of CTA to alerts from high-energy neutrino telescopes and gravitational wave observatories.
 I put together the Top Level Science Use Cases defining how CTA will react to alerts from high-energy neutrino telescopes and gravitational waves observatories.
-Since 2018 I am convening the "Transients and MWL" science working group.
+In 2018-2019 I was convening the "Transients and MWL" science working group.

 The High-Altitude Water Cherenkov Observatory (HAWC)